roxgib/anki-contanki/README.md

  - Add-on doesn't function in the profile window
  - Clicking outside Anki or in the title bar doesn't work
  - Interaction outside of the main window (e.g. browser) is only partially implemented
- - Some controllers aren't fully mapped or lack default profiles

 Version Specific:
  - on Anki 2.1.49 and below, opening certain menus or dialogs prevents any actions from firing, until it's closed and they fire all at once